hansfn/odataphp/Readme.md

 2. Copy the all files and folders in the SDK to the folder created above.
    In particular, the folder ```/usr/local/lib/php5/odataphp/framework``` should have the content seen at bottom of this file (in the directory structure section).
-3. Add the path to the framework folder (created in step 1/2) to the 'include_path' directive in php.ini e.g.
+3. Add the path to the framework folder (created in step 1/2) to the include_path directive in php.ini e.g.

         include_path = ".:/usr/local/lib/php5/odataphp/framework"
 4. Create a variable called 'ODataphp_path' in the php.ini file and set it to the